MonetDB/MonetDB-PHP/protocol_doc/README.md

 You can know the number of total rows in the response from the third field (index 2) of the first line of the [data response](#521-data-response---1).

+Data sets are stored on the server side until the client closes the session, or until an error message is returned from the server.
+There's a command for closing a result set before any of those events by passing only its ID:

+    Xclose 2

 ## 6.4.
 Multiple queries in a single message